openjdk/jmc/docs/devguide/README.md

 <details><summary>Import launchers manually if not found</summary>

-If the launchers ar enot detected by Elipse they can be imported manually.
+If the launchers are not detected by Elipse they can be imported manually.
 Select _File | Import…_ and then select _Existing Projects into Workspace_.
 Find the `configuration/ide/eclipse` folder and click Ok.

 ![Eclipse Config](images/eclipseconfig.png)

 </details>

-The project should have build error because the `org.openjdk.jmc.browser.attach` project requires JDK internal module exports, this is not compatible with `--release` (which only tracks public symbols).
+The project should have build errors because the `org.openjdk.jmc.browser.attach` project requires JDK internal module exports, this is not compatible with `--release` (which only tracks public symbols).
 Right click on this module, select _Properties_, then go to _Java Compiler_, and untick `Use '--release' option`.

 ![Unset release on org.openjdk.jmc.browser.attach](images/unsetrelease-on-jmc.browser.attach.png)